counterpointsoftware/subspace-monitoring/README.md

 ### Node Stats

-A closer look at some of the more interesting hardware metrics.
+A closer look at some of the more relevant hardware metrics.

 ![Subspace Dashboard - Node Stats](screenshots/subspace-dashboard-04.png "Subspace Dashboard - Node Stats")